aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

         <ul>
             <li><span style="font-weight: bold;">Alerts: </span>Proactively notify you of potential issues based on predefined thresholds or custom rules.
 You can configure alerts to trigger automated responses or send notifications via email, SMS, or third-party tools.
             </li>
-            <li><span style="font-weight: bold;">Autoscale: </span>Automatically adjusts the resources allocated to your applications based on real-time demand, ensuring optimal performance and cost efficiency.
+            <li><span style="font-weight: bold;">Autoscale: </span>Automatically adjusts the resources allocated to your applications based on real time demand, ensuring optimal performance and cost efficiency.
             </li>
         </ul>
     </li>
      <li><span style="font-weight: bold;">Visualization and Analysis: </span>
         <ul>
-            <li><span style="font-weight: bold;">Dashboards: </span>Customizable visualizations that aggregate and display your monitoring data in an intuitive, at-a-glance format.
+            <li><span style="font-weight: bold;">Dashboards: </span>Customizable visualizations that aggregate and display your monitoring data in an intuitive, at a glance format.
             </li>
             <li><span style="font-weight: bold;">Log Analytics: </span>Powerful querying capabilities that allow you to analyze log data and gain deep insights into your environment.
             </li>